fooplugins/foogallery/README.txt

 == Changelog ==

-= 1.5.3 =
+= 1.5.8 =
 * Major version bump to correspond with FooGallery PRO which includes video support
-* New : check for FooVideo and upgrade offer for FooGallery PRO
+* New : Upgrade offer to FooGallery PRO for FooVideo customers
 * New : Language setting for load more pagination
-* Update : FooGallery client side 1.0.29
+* Update : FooGallery client side 1.1.2
 * Update : Freemius SDK 2.1.1
 * Fix : Pagination + Filtering bugs
 * Fix : PHP 7.1 compatibility tests failing for clone